Construction of the Egyptian pyramids: Ramps

 Most Egyptologists acknowledge that ramps are the most tenable of the methods to raise the blocks, yet they acknowledge that it is an incomplete method that must be supplemented by another device.
 Archaeological evidence for the use of ramps has been found at the Great Pyramid of Giza and other pyramids.
-The method most accepted for assisting ramps is levering (Lehner 1997: 222).
+The method most accepted for assisting ramps is levering.
 The archaeological record gives evidence of only small ramps and inclined causeways, not something that could have been used to construct even a majority of the monument.
-To add to the uncertainty, there is considerable evidence demonstrating that non-standardized or ad hoc construction methods were used in pyramid construction (Arnold 1991: 98, Lehner 1997: 223).
+To add to the uncertainty, there is considerable evidence demonstrating that non-standardized or ad hoc construction methods were used in pyramid construction.

 Therefore, there are many proposed ramps and there is a considerable amount of discrepancy regarding what type of ramp was used to build the pyramids.
-One of the widely discredited ramping methods is the large straight ramp, and it is routinely discredited on functional grounds for its massive size, lack of archaeological evidence, huge labor cost, and other problems (Arnold 1991: 99, Lehner 1997: 215, Isler 2001: 213).
+One of the widely discredited ramping methods is the large straight ramp, and it is routinely discredited on functional grounds for its massive size, lack of archaeological evidence, huge labor cost, and other problems.

-Other ramps serve to correct these problems of ramp size, yet either run into critiques of functionality and limited archaeological evidence.
-There are zig-zagging ramps, straight ramps using the incomplete part of the superstructure (Arnold 1991), spiraling ramps supported by the superstructure and spiraling ramps leaning on the monument as a large accretion are proposed.
+Other ramps serve to correct these problems of ramp size, yet run into critiques of either functionality or limited archaeological evidence.
+Zig-zagging ramps, straight ramps using the incomplete part of the superstructure (Arnold 1991), spiraling ramps supported by the superstructure and spiraling ramps leaning on the monument as a large accretion have been proposed.
 Mark Lehner speculated that a spiraling ramp, beginning in the stone quarry to the southeast and continuing around the exterior of the pyramid, may have been used.
+However, spiral ramps would have covered the building for decades fully and would not allow the regular layout of the exact pyramid square in equal distance to each base cornerstone as the only method to keep the exact geometric shape of the edges and side mantles.
+Ramp models with several ramp paths, which are positioned on the inner step pyramid require relatively less material.
 The stone blocks may have been drawn on sleds along the ramps lubricated by water.